 Before I realized I met criteria for BPD, I developed panic disorder and experienced many of these symptoms regularly.
-I still struggle with many of the typical anxiety (fight/flight/freeze) symptoms more or less depending on life stresses, although my functioning level no longer seems to deteriorate as it did in the past when I had no idea what was going on or how to manage myself.
+I still struggle with many of the typical anxiety (fight/flight/freeze) signs more or less depending on life stresses, although my functioning level no longer seems to deteriorate as it did in the past when I had no idea what was going on or how to manage myself.

 We can become very conditioned to being unbalanced and having so many symptoms, even to the point of “just learning to live with” these common symptoms.
-Developing a very strong awareness/mindfulness of the body and emotions therefore becomes essential in order to maintain as much balance as possible.
-There are many ways to work on establishing better balance, and every person’s “toolbox” eventually becomes something completely unique to them, most likely involving a combination of old habits (even unhealthy habits) and new skills and habits for better managing thoughts, emotions, and behaviour.
+Developing a very strong awareness/mindfulness of the body and emotions, therefore, becomes essential to maintain as much balance as possible.
+There are many ways to work on establishing better balance, and every person’s “toolbox” eventually becomes something unique to them, most likely involving a combination of old habits (even unhealthy habits) and new skills and habits for better managing thoughts, emotions, and behaviour.